julialohloh/ARIMA-modelling/README.md

 4) Test for seasonlity using (a) isSeasonal, (b) Kruskal Wallis and (c) Friedman rank test
 5) Augment Dickey-Fuller test to test is data is stationary

-Although data is shown to be not stationary, we use auto arima for forecasting.
+Although data is shown to be not stationary, we use auto arima (where optimal p, d, and q values suitable for the data set will be generated) for forecasting.
 The results show:
 1) ARIMA(1,0,2)(0,0,1)[12] with non-zero mean was used for the data
 2) The ACF and PACF plots show that there are lack of correlation in residuals, which mean forecast is optimal
-3) Coefficiant test shows that the variables fom ARIMA is
+3) Check residuals tests (Ljung box test) which is use to determine forecast accuracy shows that p-values are all greater than 0.05 and none of the correlations for the autocorrelation function of the residuals are significant.
+Model meets the assumption that the residuals are independent/ white noise
+4) Coefficient test shows that the autoregressive terms (p, q values) has a p-value that is less than the significance level of 0.05, showing that the coefficient for the autoregressive term is statistically significant and the term should be kept in the model.
+5) Root means squared error (RMSE) values are quite high which means that the model may not predict the data accurately.